desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ### Expired Allowance

 The subspace owners may want to set the allowance to expire after a certain amount of time.
-In order to reduce database size, we decide to remove all expired allowances in the `BeginBlock` phase.
+In order to reduce the database size, we will use a custom `BeginBlocker` to remove all expired allowances.

 #### Store